 Welcome | E Komo Mai

 Aloha, my name is Katie and I'm a Nutritional Therapist on the north shore of Kaua`i.
-I have a funny hound dog, a loving husband, and am absolutely passionate about helping women with endometriosis.
+I have a funny hound dog, a loving husband, an enormous baby, and am absolutely passionate about helping women with endometriosis.
 You can’t cure endometriosis, but I believe with the correct approach we can allow the body to heal in incredible ways.

 After 5 exhausting years, 2 surgeries, and a lot of diet and lifestyle depravation, I wasn’t seeing the results I needed.
 Yes, the pain was better managed by certain dietary shifts, but the new lifestyle I had adopted still left me underweight, with chronic fatigue, hormonal imbalances, skin problems, digestive failure and enormous bloating that still persisted to make a negative impact on my life.
 I felt like I was just surviving every day.

 It was the years leading up to my journey towards conception that I finally began to piece together the diet and lifestyle tips that were missing from my previous holistic treatment plan.
 What I realized is just how malnourished my body truly was - turns out all the gluten free avocado toast and superfoods smoothies weren't nearly enough for my incredibly nutrient deprived body - and just how much my gut was affecting everything.
 Talk about a silver lining in fertility problems!
-Ancestral nutrition, combined with a focus on de-stressing, detoxing, and re-aligning my body combined into a lifestyle that put my endometriosis in remission.
+Deep nutrition, combined with a focus on de-stressing, detoxing, and re-aligning my body combined into a lifestyle that put my endometriosis in clinical remission.
 It was a four-pronged approach that dramatically changed my life.